-The EBacc is a performance measure which was introduced into school league tables in 2011.
+The EBacc is a performance measure which was introduced into school performance tables in 2011.
 It is not a qualification in itself.
-The measure shows where students have achieved a Grade 5 or better across a core of academic subjects - English, Mathematics, History and Geography, The Sciences and a Language.
+The measure shows how students have achieved across a range of academic subjects - English, Mathematics, Science, History or Geography and a Language.